clofaso/ticket-tracker/README.md

 ```
 python3 -m venv envName
 ```
-*(Please replace the **'envName'** with the enviornment name of your choosing)*
+   *Feel free to replace the **'envName'** with the enviornment name of your choosing*

 2. Django can then be installed within the working virtal environment:

 ```
-pip install Django==3.1.7
+pip install -r requirements.txt
 ```

 3. Download the [ticket-tracker](https://github.com/clofaso/ticket-tracker) project files to the virtual environment folder.

 ### Running Ticket Tracker Web Application
-1. Verify you are in the correct directory.
-    * When using `ls` command, it should display all project folders, and most importantly `manage.py`.

-2. To run the server and access the Ticket Tracker web application, enter the following command:
+1. To run the server and access the Ticket Tracker web application, enter the following command:

 ```
 python manage.py runserver
 ```

-3. If executed correctly, the following text should appear:
+2. If executed correctly, the following text should appear:

 ```
 Watching for file changes with StatReloader